UKPLab/sentence-transformers/docs/sentence_transformer/dataset_overview.md

 .. tip::

    You can use :func:`~sentence_transformers.util.mine_hard_negatives` to convert a dataset of positive pairs into a dataset of triplets.
 It uses a :class:`~sentence_transformers.SentenceTransformer` model to find hard negatives: texts that are similar to the first dataset column, but are not quite as similar as the text in the second dataset column.
-These texts are quite useful to train powerful models.
+Datasets with hard triplets often outperform datasets with just positive pairs.

+   For example, we mined negatives from `sentence-transformers/gooaq <https://huggingface.co/datasets/sentence-transformers/gooaq>`_ to produce `tomaarsen/gooaq-hard-negatives <https://huggingface.co/datasets/tomaarsen/gooaq-hard-negatives>`_.
+The `tomaarsen/mpnet-base-gooaq-hard-negatives <https://huggingface.co/tomaarsen/mpnet-base-gooaq-hard-negatives>`_ model trained on the hard negatives dataset outperformed the `tomaarsen/mpnet-base-gooaq <https://huggingface.co/tomaarsen/mpnet-base-gooaq>`_ model trained on the original dataset.

 ```